vacu9708/Shopping-mall/README.md

 - CI/CD to automate building, testing, deployment

 # Branching strategy
-- Main: Documentation
+- Main: Documentation, other files
-- Release: Pushes to this branch trigger the CI/CD process
+- Release: Pushes to this sbranch trigger the CI/CD process
 - Development: Merged into the main branch
 - Topics: Merged into the development branch